-My Money, My Future is an exciting new project for secondary students hosted by CIBC and the Canadian Foundation for Economic Education (CFEE).
-Whether teachers are working with students in a quint, quad, or semestered class—or even if students are learning at home—this project is a fun way for youth to explore a topic of interest and share their learning with an audience.
-Student work could potentially be showcased on a national stage where a first place entry will receive $10,000!
+My Money, My Future (MMMF) provides a template for an engaging summative project for secondary students.
+Whether teachers are working with students in a semestered class or even if students are learning at home, this project is a fun way for youth to explore a topic of interest and share their learning with an audience.

-The My Money, My Future project challenges youth to draw upon their creativity, talents, skills, and passion to create a new resource that could be used to teach other youth about money and how to achieve a healthy financial future.
-It can be in either English or French.
-The resource can be a video, a podcast, a play, a booklet, a PowerPoint presentation, a whiteboard animation, a song, a piece of art, an ad, a poem, a website, a video game, an app–the possibilities are wide open!
+My Money, My Future challenges youth to draw upon their creativity, talents, skills, and passion to create a new resource that could be used to teach other youth about money and how to achieve a healthy financial future.
+The resource can be a video, a podcast, a play, a booklet, a PowerPoint presentation, a whiteboard animation, a song, a piece of art, an ad, a poem, a website, a video game, an app; the possibilities are wide open!

 How to Start

-- If you choose to register for the program, please let us know!
-As Saskatchewan’s representative for this program, the SaskMoney team is excited to support you and your students through this challenge.
-Use the form at the bottom of the page to contact us, or email firstname.lastname@example.org.
+- If you choose to engage your students in this project, please let us know!
+The SaskMoney team is excited to support you and your students through this challenge.
+Use the form at the bottom of the page to contact us, or email [email protected].

 - Check back soon as more documents to support effective instruction will be shared!